GGC C2C Routes 11-20

 Up the gentle Loddon valley to Sherfield-on-Loddon

-A relatively flat ride along quiet lanes in the Loddon Valley
+A relatively flat ride along quiet lanes in the Loddon Valley to one of our favourite cafes

 Highlights